Volunteer Hours/Intel Involved Matching Grant Program

 January 15 of the following year

 For retirees that retired under one of Intel’s formal retirement programs, Intel increases the value of your volunteering by donating $10 for each hour you volunteer to most non-profit 501(c)3 under the Intel Involved Matching Grant Program.
 This is the same program provided to Intel employees.
 Retiree hours are added to employee hours to determine matching grant amounts.
-Hours can be reported at anytime using this web based form but all must be reported by January 15th of the following year.
+Starting in 2018, hours can be reported at anytime using your Benevity account, but all must be reported by January 15th of the following year.

 Intel Matched Donations using Benevity